One of them stops to look at you. It's so close you could touch it. Suddenly the whale dives. You look down into the depths and follow it.

 Your teacher then connects to the NFB’s Ocean School Virtual Classroom site.
 On the large screen at the front of the room, Sarika is broadcasting live in real time from the Dalhousie Ocean Education and Outreach Centre.

-a series of immersive VR and 360˚ experiences designed to engage a global audience.
+a series of immersive Virtual Reality (VR) and 360˚ experiences designed to engage a global audience.
 Ocean School 360˚ is delivered on head-mounted displays, tablets, smartphones and in VR-enabled web browsers.
 Users can explore immersive environments to discover a series of augmented reality vignettes that present additional content related to the person, place, creature and issue at hand.

 a physical centre for Ocean Education, Research and Public Engagement based at Dalhousie University.
 Ocean School HQ will host the Ocean School engagement team, a focused group of scientists, communicators, content creators and connectors.
 The goal is to work with like-minded individuals and organizations to foster an open conversation that begins in classrooms, aquariums or public installations and encourages direct action through a wide network of strategic partnerships with established citizen-science and citizen-engagement programs.